Litlyx/litlyx/README.md

 # Join Discord

-If you need more information, help, or want to provide general feedback, feel free to join us on the Litlyx [Discord](https://discord.gg/9cQykjsmWX)
+If you need more information, interact with us or the community, help, or want to provide  feedbacks, feel free to join us on the Litlyx [Discord](https://discord.gg/9cQykjsmWX)

 # Contributors

 Every kind of contribution is accepted in this stage of the project.
 In the future we will improve the contributor onboarding process.

 ### Thank you!
 <a href="https://github.com/litlyx/litlyx/graphs/contributors">